 Often called the "Land God Made in Anger" because of its stark landscapes, untamed wilderness, harsh environment, and rare beauty, Namibia was carved out by the forces of nature.
-The same continuous geological movements produced not only spectacular beauty but also great mineral wealth: alluvial diamonds, uranium, platinum, lead, zinc, silver, copper, tungsten, and tin—still the cornerstone of Namibia's economy.
+The same continuous geological movements produced not only spectacular beauty but also considerable mineral wealth: alluvial diamonds, uranium, gold, lead, zinc, silver, copper, tungsten, and tin—still the cornerstone of Namibia's economy.
+In addition it is also a significant resource of semi-precious stones (tourmaline, citrine, amethyst, topaz and aquamarine) and mineral specimens to buyers and collectors alike.
 Humans have lived here for thousands of years; the San (Bushmen) are the earliest known residents, although their hunting-gathering way of life is now almost extinct.
 Today most Namibians work in agriculture, from subsistence farms to huge cattle ranches and game farms.

 Namibia prides itself on its conservation policies and vision.
 In many conservation areas, local communities, the wildlife, and the environment have been successfully integrated.
 Wilderness Damaraland Camp, for example, is an internationally acclaimed role model in linking tourism with community development projects.
 Hunting, a controversial issue for many people, is carefully controlled so that the impact on the environment is minimal and the revenue earned is substantial and can often be ploughed back into sustainable conservation.